mmatteo-hub/RT2_Assignment1/README.md

  *
 **/
 ```
-Moreover, we can add a general comment for the entire file:
+Moreover, we can add a general comment for the entire file, at the beginning of it, before writing anything related to the code:
 ```cpp
 /**
  * \file Name of the .cpp file